Fitor/MyVinrc/README.md

 # MyVinrc
-> This is my .Vimrc.
+> The repository is for my .Vimrc.
-> My name, MyVinrc， is a mistake.
+> The name, MyVinrc， is a mistake.
+Take it out of your mind.